navedshahid/Asklytics/prompting/templates/tsql.md

 {%- endfor %}

 ## Rules (STRICT)
-- You MUST use only the tables and columns listed above.
+- Use only the tables/columns listed above.
-- If the question needs a column that is not listed, reply with: `CANNOT_ANSWER_MISSING_COLUMN`.
-- Use schema-qualified names (schema.table).
+- Schema-qualify tables (schema.table).
-- One SELECT statement only.
-No DDL, DML, EXEC, or temp tables.
+- One SELECT statement.
+No DDL/DML/EXEC/temp tables.
-- Prefer TOP 50 unless the user requests aggregates only.
+- Prefer TOP 50 for previews.

+## Rules (STRICT)
+- Return ONE T-SQL SELECT statement only.
+- Do NOT wrap the SQL in quotes or code fences.
+- Use only the allowed tables/columns listed above.
+- Schema-qualify tables (schema.table).

 ## Output
 Return only the SQL text.